jdirkx/test_tags_2/docs/README.md

 ## Tagging scheme

-The tagging scheme is organized into hierarchical structures:
+The tagging scheme is organized into a hierarchical structures:

 - Part of Speech
     - Associated Finegrain Tags